General Data Protection Regulation (GDPR): What Do You Need to Do

 One of the most significant areas in the GDPR is the reassertion of data subjects rights.

-Many of these are similar to those under existing legislation such as the Data Protection Act.
+Many of these are similar to those under prior legislation such as the Data Protection Act 1998.

 However there a number of new and strengthened rights, and also a requirement to make sure that people are always aware of their rights and empowered to assert them during all data collecting and processing activity.